-There are 23 golf courses in Lincoln, Nebraska and 5 of them are municipal courses.
+There are 23 golf courses in Lincoln, New Hampshire and 5 of them are municipal courses.
 Woodland Hill is rated the best of the courses.
 If you are there at the right time of year and interested in golfing you can learn more about the Lincoln, New Hampshire golf courses here.

 During the spring, summer and fall you can enjoy a 80 mile scenic old fashioned train ride along the Pemigewasset River and the shore of Lake Winnipesaukee.
 You can also try the Rail bike adventures for a unique ride on the railroad tracks.
 Learn more about the Hobo Railroad here.

 The White Mountain National Forest is beautiful any time of year!
 They have a cog train that you can ride: The Mount Washington Cog Train.
 This looked like an awesome adventure!
 We gave our kids the option between the cog train or the tram and they choose the Cannon Mountain tram.
 If we had time I would have loved to try both!

 There are also a ton of great hikes to do in the White Mountain National Forest.
 Check out these top picked hikes to learn more!

 If you are looking for winter or summer adventure be sure to check out Alpine Adventures.
 They offer ziplining, off roading and more!
 Perfect for the adventurous person in your family!

 Home to the Flume Gorge and Cannon Mountain but also a great place to have on the list on its own!
 There is swimming, hiking, fishing, paddling and more to do at this beautiful State Park!

 Learn more about Franconia Notch State Park here.